Cochin Haneefa

-Cochin Haneefa (22 April 1951 – 2 February 2010) was an Indian actor, film director, and screenwriter.
+Salim Ahmed Ghoush (22 April 1951 – 2 February 2010), Better known by his stage name Cochin Haneefa was an Indian actor, film director, and screenwriter.
 He started his career in the 1970s mainly portraying villainous roles, before going on to become one of the most popular comedians of Malayalam cinema.
 He acted in more than 300 films in Malayalam and Tamil.

 As a director he is best known for the films Aankiliyude Tharattu (1987) and Vatsalyam (1993).

 Personal life and education

-Haneefa was born in Cochin (present-day Kochi) to Veluthedathu Tharavattil A. B. Muhammed and Hajira, as the second among their eight children.
+Haneefa was born as Salim Ahmed Ghoush in Cochin (present-day Kochi) to Veluthedathu Tharavattil A. B. Muhammed and Hajira, as the second among their eight children.
 He studied at Kochi St. Augustine's School and St. Albert's College and graduated with a degree in commerce.
 He was married to Fasila and they had twin daughters, Safa and Marwa.

 Career

 He made his film debut in 1972 in Azhimukham directed by Vijayan and went on to act in over 300 films in Malayalam.
 He also acted in over 80 Tamil films, including popular movies like Mahanadi with Kamal Haasan, Sivaji and Enthiran with Rajinikanth.